gspetrou/JetsonImagingSystem/README.md

 ## License/Usage

-If you intend on using/modifying this software you must make it open source/available for anyone to download.
+If you intend on using/modifying this software you must make it open source/available for anyone to download, unless you are a part of Penn State UAS.
+Then you can do whatever you want with it.

 ## Getting Started